-After mostly vegetating in the $16,000 to $17,000 range for the last month, bitcoin price sprang to life yesterday and today.
+After mostly vegetating in the $16,000 to $17,000 range for the last month, bitcoin price sprang to life yesterday.

 Yesterday’s announcement of lower-than-expected reading of inflation figures was said to have boosted the cryptocurrency’s price.
-The positive sentiment seems to have carried over today and bitcoin broke past the $18,000 barrier for the first time since 8 Nov.
+The positive sentiment has carried over to today and bitcoin broke past the $18,000 barrier for the first time since 8 Nov.

 As of this writing, it is changing hands at $18,136.75, up 2.15% in the last 24 hours based on data from CoinDesk.